herbowicz/herbowicz.github.io/_posts/2017-05-05-Fancy-effects-html5-ellipse-function.md

 Write just one line of code to get amazing results.
 This is what I like the most.
 Experiment on your own by changing the following parameters:

 {% highlight html5 %} ctx.beginPath() ;
-  var x             // The X coordinate var y             // The Y cooordinate var rx            // The X radius var ry            // The Y radius var rotation      // The rotation of the ellipse (in radians)
+  var x             // The X coordinate (e.g. canvas.width/2)
+  var y             // The Y cooordinate (e.g. canvas.height/2)
+  var rx            // The X radius var ry            // The Y radius var rotation      // The rotation of the ellipse (in radians)